naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy: Yep!

-Eris: Me too.
+Eris Happy: Me too.
 I'm freaks.
 I'm freaks.

 Scruffy: Oh finally you've learn to become a freak like me- Uh..
 Eris?
 What are you doing?

-Eris: HAHAHA I'M FREAKS!! (lounges at Scruffy beating the daylights out of him while shouting "I'm freaks" over and over with exasperated laughter)
+Eris Happy: HAHAHA I'M FREAKS!! (lounges at Scruffy beating the daylights out of him while shouting "I'm freaks" over and over with exasperated laughter)

 Nadine Sad: ...I'll be going home now...

 %Back at Nadine's room.